Numeration Systems & Computations

 What is the divisibility rule for 7?

-Recall that a number is divisible by 3 or 9 iff (if and only if) the sum of its digits is.
+Recall that a number is divisible by 3 or 9

-It is divisible by 11 iff the difference between the sum of its odd digits (units, hundreds,
+An integer is divisible by 11 iff the difference between the sum of its odd digits (units, hundreds,

 etc.) and the sum of its even digits (tens, thousands, etc.) is so divisible.

-The "quick tests" of divisibility by 7 or 13 are somewhat more complex.
+The quick tests of divisibility by 7 or 13 are somewhat more complex.

 Strangely enough, these two are very strongly related (see below for an explanation).